 It Allows You to Put Vocabulary in Context

-I’ve found programs such as Memrise to be very useful in the past and if it works for you then don’t stop!
-I drifted away from it when I realised that the individual units of vocabulary were not really helping me to ‘find’ words away from the computer, even if I remembered it while playing a ‘memory game’.
+I found programs such as Memrise to be very useful in the past but drifted away from when I realised that the individual units of vocabulary were not really helping me to ‘find’ words away from the computer.

-Learning words in context is apparently better news for retention because of the way the brain associates similar words as well as storing more information about those items.
+Learning words in context is apparently better news for retention because of the way the brain associates similar words and stores more information about those items.
 So learning the basic Swedish sentence:

 Is going to be more beneficial that trying to learn the individual units of: